Long history of famous Cartier jewelry house

 Environmental issues, the destruction of flora and fauna made many jewelers turn to nature in search of themes for their products in the 1980s and 1990s.
 The motif of the Panther, which became for the House “Cartier” a symbol of aggressive female sensuality and mobility, satisfied the tastes of a modern woman.

-After the heirs of the family dynasty were three sons of Alfred – Louis Joseph, Pierre Camille and Jacques Theodul.
+The heirs of the family dynasty were three sons of Alfred – Louis Joseph, Pierre Camille and Jacques Theodul.
 They played a role in the history of the development of the family business, because they made the brand name world famous.
 Pierre promoted the brand in Russia and the United States, and Jacques developed business in the countries of the Persian Gulf.
 While younger brothers were working to expand the geography of sales, the elder Louis Joseph made beautiful jewelry.
-They enjoyed success, were unique and became a guarantee of incredible popularity.

 Chrysoberyl bracelet.
-Beads supporting a 32.93-carat morganite, an 8.16-carat orange sapphire, and four colored sapphires.
-Set with brilliant-cut diamonds.
-Long history of famous Cartier jewelry house
+32.93-carat morganite, an 8.16-carat orange sapphire, and four colored sapphires.
+Set with brilliant-cut diamonds

 Interesting Facts: